 Both reference the first person of the trinity - "God the Father".
 However, the context of any specific passage will tell us in which sense it is being used, but "Father" with reference to deity always refers to the first person of the Trinity.

-Now when these two words are put together, "Father" and "God", we have created a new and different 2-word phrase - "Father God".
+Now when these two words are put together, "Father" and "God", we have created a new title called - "Father God".

-Immediately we see that there are three problems with this new phrase or title.
+Immediately we see that there are three problems with this expression.
 They are ...

 First, we examine the obvious grammatical error.
 The grammatical error with the phrase "Father God" occurs because the first word "Father" identifies specifically the first person of the trinity.
 The second word "God" refers to one or all of the trinity depending on the context of how it is used.
 This doesn't make grammatical sense.